Hello! I'm Sharon Ann Holgate and I'm a Freelance Science Writer and

 heart attack, as well as being used to diagnose sports injuries and

-I also like to write light-hearted articles - particular favourites
+and like to write light-hearted articles - particular favourites being

-being features for Focus magazine on the World's most useless
+features on the World's most useless inventions, and

-inventions, and the science and history of toilet paper, which I
+the science and history of toilet paper, which I discussed with Chris

 know that before toilet paper was produced in 1857, people had used